Our solo women traveller safety tips for Cairo and Egypt. Wondering what to wear? See our packing tips for women travellers.

 Egypt is one of the most unique and lively places I’ve ever visited.
 I write this post with immense respect for the country.
 I want as many people to experience it and love their time there.

 I went to Egypt with only a vague idea of what to expect, having skimmed only a few articles from female travelers.
 But I still found my first day in Cairo to be surprisingly uncomfortable.
 If I could do it again, I would have liked to have a more accurate picture of day-to-day life as a woman beforehand and to mentally prepare myself.
-I think a lot of people only know the beautiful photos shared on social media, and thus may have a negative impression of Cairo when they get there because they weren’t prepared for the less glamorous aspects.

 So here’s the full context of traveling in Egypt — mostly in Cairo — as a woman, and how you can prepare yourself and have an incredible trip!

 Note: Most of this post references travel in Cairo.
 The vibe was much more relaxed when traveling to other parts of Egypt.
 I didn’t experience the same levels of verbal harassment in other parts of Egypt — Luxor, Aswan and Dahab.